Aaditya-ops-cpu/Study-buddy-app/README.md

 ## 🤝 Contributing

 Pull requests are welcome!
-If you’d like to add features like Quiz generation or Flashcards, feel free to fork the repo and submit PRs.
+If you’d like to add more features to my project please feel free to contribute.